 Clinical Psychologists often work with people who have physical health problems, as there is a strong link between the mind and the body.
 Physical health problems can often lead to mood difficulties, which in turn can make it harder to cope with the given physical health problem.

-Being recommended to see a Psychologist does not mean that your pain is “in your head” or that your pain is part of a mental illness.
+Being recommended to see a psychologist does not mean that your pain is “in your head” or that your pain is part of a mental illness.
 Chronic, persistent pain can affect us physically, socially and emotionally so it is important that your treatment takes into account your experience as a whole person.

 How does a clinical psychologist help?